-14 Property, Plant and Equipment (PPE)
+15 Property, Plant and Equipment (PPE)

-Property, plant and equipment are assets with a physical substance that are held for use in the provision of services, for rental to others, or for administrative purposes, and that will be used during more than one financial year.
-However, we charge certain lower value items that have an expected life of more than one year (for example, library books) to revenue in the year we buy them.
+Property, plant and equipment are assets with a physical substance that are held for use in the provision of services; for rental to others; for administrative purposes; will be used during more than one financial year and meet the IAS16 recognition criteria.
+However, the Authority charges certain lower value items that have an expected life of more than one year to revenue in the year we buy them.

-The types of assets we include under Property, plant and equipment reflect the classifications identified in the Code:
+The types of assets the Authority includes under Property, plant and equipment reflect the classifications identified in the Code: